Global Electron Thermodynamics in Radiatively Inefficient Accretion Flows

-for the electrons.
-Here, $B$ is the magnetic field strength, $P_{(s)}$ is the thermal pressure, $\epsilon_{(s)}$ is the density, and $b^{\mu}$ represents the magnetic field four vector \citep[see][]{2015MNRAS.454.1848R}.
+Here, $B$ is the magnetic field strength, $\epsilon_{(s)}$ is the internal energy, $\rho_{(s)}$ is the density, and $b^{\mu}$ represents the magnetic field four vector \citep[see][]{2015MNRAS.454.1848R}.
 The viscous stresses acting upon the plasma are accounted for in the tensor $t^{\mu\nu}$.
-In the above definition of the stress energy tensors, we assume that the effects of the turbulent fluctuations, in addition to the thermal motions of the particles.
+We define $P_{(s)}$ as the effective pressure of each species to include the effects of the turbulent fluctuations, in addition to the thermal motions of the particles.
 We address our definition of pressure in greater detail in sub-section \S \ref{subsection: equation of state}.

-We further reduce the dimensionality of our model by averaging azimuthally over $2\pi$ and vertically over the scale height of the disk in all fluid quantities so that the fluid quantities exhibit only a radial dependence in a steady state \citep[see][]{2022ApJ...941...88}.
-With this vertical integration, the equation for mass conservation becomes
+We further reduce the dimensionality of our model by averaging azimuthally over $2\pi$ and vertically over the scale height of the disk in all fluid quantities so that they are left with only a radial dependence in steady state \citep[see][]{2022ApJ...941...88}.
+With this integration, the equation for mass conservation becomes

 where $\dot{M}$ is the mass accretion rate in the disk and $h/r$ represents its scale height.
 We refer to all variables defined in this way as height-averaged fluid quantities.